About me

 Counsellor, integrative therapist, former secondary‑school teacher — and someone who knows first‑hand how much change a thoughtful therapeutic space can make.

-Alongside this, I spent 20 years teaching in secondary schools and saw a sharp rise in anxiety, low mood, masking, shutdowns, perfectionism and burnout in my students, particularly those who were neurodivergent, trauma‑experienced, LGBTQIA+ or otherwise marginalised.
+Before completing my counselling training, I spent 20 years teaching in secondary schools and saw a sharp rise in anxiety, low mood, masking, shutdowns, perfectionism and burnout in my students, particularly those who were neurodivergent, trauma‑experienced, LGBTQIA+ or otherwise marginalised.
 During Covid it became clear that the system couldn't meet the complexity of their needs, and I realised my strengths would be better used in therapeutic work.

 I retrained while tutoring children who couldn't attend mainstream school — mostly SEND, which deepened my experience of supporting autistic young people, those with ADHD or PDA, and those carrying trauma.
 My placements involved working with children, young people, parents and adults, as well as bereavement work with Cruse.
 I later worked for a service supporting children and young people impacted by sexual abuse, helping reduce the impact of trauma in measurable ways.